rohituteja/naviFyTools/README.md

    [ollama]
    OLLAMA_BASE = http://localhost:11434/v1
    EMBEDDING_MODEL = nomic-embed-text
+   # Optional: Set context window size (default: 8192)
+   CONTEXT_LENGTH = 8192
    ```

+**Context Length for Ollama:**
+The `CONTEXT_LENGTH` parameter controls the context window size for Ollama models.
+A larger context window allows the model to consider more tokens at once when generating responses, which can improve generation speed and prevent truncation.
+The default is 8192 tokens, but you can adjust this based on your model's capabilities.

+**Embedding Cache:**
+Embeddings are cached locally to avoid redundant API calls.
+The cache is automatically invalidated and regenerated when:
+- The embedding model is changed in configuration
+- The library size increases (new songs/artists/albums are added)

+This ensures that embeddings are always up-to-date and retrieval accuracy remains high.

 **Setup for OpenAI:**
 1. **Configure in `secrets.txt`** (no need to pull models, they're available via API):